BellaTheUni112/TurkeyIndex/README.md

 # Security warning

 This is a learning project.
 Do not expose publicly without adding CSRF protection, stricter validation, and hardening.
-This has some security issues, I might fix them later but if you're gonna expose it to the internet then you need to secure it and of course run it in a container.
+This has some security issues, I might fix some of them later but if you're gonna expose it to the internet then you need to secure it and of course run it in a container.